kroc99/Java-Game-Engine/README.md

 ## Overview
-GatorEngine is a simple yet versatile Java-based game engine, designed for creating 2D games and interactive applications.
-It utilizes the Swing framework for the graphical user interface, providing a robust platform for rendering and handling user inputs.
+GatorEngine is a Java-based game engine for creating 2D games and interactive applications using the Swing framework.
+It focuses on ease of use for rendering and handling user inputs.

 ## Features
-2D Rendering: Utilizes Java's Graphics2D for drawing shapes, images, and text.
+- **2D Rendering**: Employs Java's Graphics2D.
-Input Handling: Keyboard and mouse input handling using Swing event listeners.
+- **Input Handling**: Implements Swing event listeners for keyboard and mouse inputs.
-Game Object Management: Supports creation, deletion, and management of game objects within a scene.
+- **Game Object Management**: Facilitates the creation, updating, and deletion of game objects.
-Flexible Update Loop: Customizable frame rate and update loop using Java Threads and Timer.
+- **Update Loop**: Customizable frame rate and update loop with Java Threads and Timer.

-Setup
+## Setup
-Java Installation: Ensure you have Java installed on your machine.
+1. **Java Installation**: Ensure Java is installed.
-IDE Setup: Import the project into your preferred Java IDE (e.g., IntelliJ IDEA, Eclipse).
+2. **IDE Setup**: Import the project into a Java IDE (e.g., IntelliJ, Eclipse).

-Usage
+## Usage
-Main Components
+### Main Components
-GatorEngine class: Main class of the engine.
-Contains the primary game loop and setup methods.
+- `GatorEngine`: Main class containing the game loop and setup methods.
-GameObject class: Base class for game objects in the scene.
-Extend this class to create custom game objects.
+- `GameObject`: Base class for game objects.
+Extend for custom objects.

-Creating a Game Window
+### Creating a Game Window
-The CreateEngineWindow method initializes the game window and sets up the rendering context.
+- `CreateEngineWindow` initializes the game window and rendering context.

-Game Loop
+### Game Loop
-Update: Main update loop of the engine.
-Redraws the background and updates all game objects.
+- `Update`: Main update loop for redrawing the background and updating game objects.
-Start: Method called at the beginning of the game.
-Ideal for initializing game objects.
+- `Start`: Called at the beginning for initializing objects.

-Input Handling
+### Input Handling
-Key and mouse event listeners are added to the main display container for handling user inputs.
+- Key and mouse listeners are added to the display container.

-Example Usage
+## Example Usage
-To create a new game, extend the GameObject class and override its methods for custom behavior.
-Use the Create method to add new objects to the scene and Delete to remove them.
+Extend `GameObject` for custom behavior.
+Use `Create` and `Delete` for managing objects.

 ## Notes
-This engine is a basic implementation and may require further optimization for complex games.
+- Basic implementation suitable for simple games.
-The UI and engine components are tightly coupled; consider refactoring for larger projects.
+- UI and engine components are closely coupled.

-Contribution
+## Contribution
-Contributions to the engine are welcome.
-Please follow standard coding practices and document your changes.
+Contributions are welcome.
+Adhere to standard coding practices.